SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 ### Zoom 9 `natural=bigpeak` in `land1`.

-These are written a an named area feature only (with `ele`) at vector zoom 9.
+These are written as a named area feature only (with `ele`) at vector zoom 9.

 The value `bigpeak` is calculated from (`ele` > 914) and (`prominence` <= 500).
 If not tagged `prominence` is guessed based on other tags such as `munro`.